 Water Stains

-Keep an eye out for water stains on walls, cabinets, or flooring near the taps.
+Look for water stains near the taps on walls, cabinets, or flooring.
 These discoloured patches or watermarks strongly indicate an ongoing leak.

 Increased Water Bills